A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

 Problem with Soyuz MS-22 on the ISS right now! pic.twitter.com/V4Ymvnn2D1— Chris Bergin - NSF (@NASASpaceflight) December 15, 2022

-Ground teams at NASA in Houston and at Roscosmos in Moscow are evaluating the potential impacts of the integrity of the Soyuz spacecraft, which is also responsible for bringing them home.
-The trio is scheduled to return in that very capsule in late March.
+Ground teams at NASA in Houston and at Roscosmos in Moscow are evaluating the potential impacts on the integrity of the Soyuz spacecraft, which is also responsible for bringing them home.
+The trio is scheduled to return in the capsule in late March.

-A NASA spokesperson says at no point were any of the seven members of the ISS in danger.
+A NASA spokesperson said at no point were any of the seven members of the ISS in danger.

 "The best plan of action tonight was to focus all of our attention to sorting what's going on exactly with the Soyuz spacecraft and then we'll regroup tomorrow," said NASA Chief Flight Director Emily Nelson.